brandonrobertz/BERT-NER/data-notes-fine-tuning.md

       ]
     }, ...]

-And will need to parse them, doing the following:
+And will need to parse them for training, doing the following:

+- filter out documents w/o labeling
 - skipping whitespace-only, `&nbsp` and `LINE-BREAK` tokens
 - stripping token text
 - converting tags to B- and I- prefixed tags, based on sequences